 2. Shoulder Mobility Exercises

 Any dude who’s spent a ton of time bulking up knows how easy it is to lose shoulder mobility.
-You can test your own shoulder mobility by trying to touch your hands behind your back, with one arm behind your head and the other behind your hip reaching upward.
-If you’re having trouble lacing your fingers, let alone touching them at all, you should probably work on your shoulder mobility, which is a crucial factor in lifts like the bench press, or even simple daily movements like reaching to grab a book from the top shelf.
+You can test your shoulder mobility by trying to touch your hands behind your back, with one arm behind your head and the other behind your hip reaching upward.
+Suppose you’re having trouble lacing your fingers, let alone touching them at all.
+In that case, you should probably work on your shoulder mobility, which is a crucial factor in lifts like the bench press or even simple daily movements like reaching to grab a book from the top shelf.
 Most mobility exercises serve as both a test and exercise, a movement that indicates your level of mobility while working to improve it.
 This shoulder exercise is a great example and is as easy as they come.

 Instructions: Stand up straight with your arms at your sides and your palms facing inward.
 Slowly raise one hand in front of your body with your arm extended, rotating the arm upwards until it’s perpendicular to the ground, making sure to keep that palm facing toward your body.
-When you get to the top, reach a little higher, then rotate your palm outward and move your arm behind your body, trying to keep it in the same plane of rotation.
-If you feel the arm moving away from your body a lot (a little is normal) you’re definitely lacking in mobility.
-A good way to test this is by doing this mobility exercise close to a wall.
+When you get to the top, reach a little higher, rotate your palm outward, and move your arm behind your body, trying to keep it in the same plane of rotation.
+You lack mobility if you feel the arm moving away from your body a lot (a little is normal).
+An excellent way to test this is by doing this mobility exercise close to a wall.
 Once your arm rotates past your body, try to keep it from hitting the wall as you increase your mobility.

 3. Hip Mobility Exercise — 90/90 Stretch

 Hip tightness or a lack of hip mobility is one of the most common mobility complaints you’ll hear.
-This is no doubt affected by a sedentary lifestyle, as sitting for prolonged periods of time can tighten and shorten the tendons of the hips and the muscles surrounding them.
-This particularly affects athletes, as a lack of mobility in the hips is killer for anything from squats and deadlifts to explosive interval training and distance running.
+This is undoubtedly affected by a sedentary lifestyle, as sitting for prolonged periods can tighten and shorten the tendons of the hips and the muscles surrounding them.
+This mainly affects athletes, as a lack of mobility in the hips is killer for anything from squats and deadlifts to explosive interval training and distance running.
 If there’s one area to focus on, it’s your hips.

 Instructions: The 90/90 stretch, as the name would indicate, involves rotating your legs back and forth as they create 90-degree angles at your knees.
 Begin by sitting with your legs just outside shoulder width and your knees.
 You can place your hands behind your back on the ground for support.
 Drop both legs to one side, letting them fall into 90-degree angles.
 You should feel a strong stretch in your hips.
 Shift your legs to the other side of your body to complete one rep. You can hold the position or lean into the stretch for a more intense sensation.

-Running, for all its calorie-burning prowess, can really wreak havoc on your joints, particularly your ankles.
-Mobility in the ankles is key to getting the most out of your runs while avoiding injury along the way.
-The exercise below incorporates what’s called ankle dorsiflexion, or the ankle’s ability to bend and contract, drawing the toes back toward the shins.
+For all its calorie-burning prowess, running can wreak havoc on your joints, particularly your ankles.
+Mobility in the ankles is key to getting the most out of your runs while avoiding injury.
+The exercise below incorporates ankle dorsiflexion, or the ankle’s ability to bend and contract, drawing the toes back toward the shins.
 It also features a resistance band, which we’ve linked to in the next section.

 Instructions: Secure a resistance band behind your body and wrap one end around your foot so it sits at the bottom of the ankle.
-Place that foot flat on a raised surface — like a box, chair or low table — so your knee creates a 90-degree angle and your thigh sits parallel to the floor.
-Shift your body forward so your knee extends beyond your toes, leaning into the resistance so you feel a stretch in the ankle.
-You can continue moving forward further as the mobility increases.
+Place that foot flat on a raised surface — like a box, chair, or low table — so your knee creates a 90-degree angle, and your thigh sits parallel to the floor.
+Shift your body forward so your knee extends beyond your toes, leaning into the resistance, so you feel a stretch in the ankle.
+You can continue moving forward further as your mobility increases.

 If You Only Buy One Thing…

 The great thing about mobility exercises like yoga?
 You don’t need expensive home exercise equipment or smart gyms to get your body moving.
-In fact, for some of the exercises featured above, all you need is an open space and 30 spare minutes in your day.
+In fact, for some of the exercises featured above, you only need an open space and 30 spare minutes in your day.

 As we indicated earlier, mobility exercises aren’t the most gear-forward fitness routine.
-But a good exercise mat goes a long way toward making you more comfortable as you twist and turn your body in all sorts of tense ways.
+But a good exercise mat makes you more comfortable as you twist and turn your body in all sorts of tense ways.
 Amazon’s exercise mat is extra thick (and extra comfortable) and comes in seven different colors.
 The included carrying strap makes it easy to roll up and store or take with you on the go.